 A major research center for sustainable building technology has been founded at the University of Colorado Boulder.

-The National Science Foundation-funded initiative will advance sustainable building projects ranging from HVAC manufacturing, to smart glazing for windows, building controls, insulation, as well as solar installations.
+The Building Energy Smart Technologies (BEST) Center is a new, five-year multi-university initiative funded by the National Science Foundation to advance sustainable building projects ranging from HVAC manufacturing, to smart glazing for windows, building controls, insulation, as well as solar installations.

 “This is a long term commitment to solve industry problems and make buildings adaptive,” said Moncef Krarti, director of the center and a professor in the Department of Civil, Environmental and Architectural Engineering.
 “Many western countries want to be net zero in carbon emissions by 2050.
 That’s a significant challenge.
 To achieve that, we need a new set of innovative and smart technologies.
 We have to combine energy efficiency, reduce demand, and deploy renewable energy into buildings so they can be a net positive, actually producing energy, not just consuming power.”

 The project is focused on business collaboration, directing research into areas needed for the construction industry and building retrofits.
 The new center will operate under the NSF Industry-University Cooperative Research Centers model.
 This setup is designed to help startups, large corporate partners and government agencies connect directly with university researchers to solve common research obstacles in a low-risk environment.
 The aim is to develop new technology faster and build out the U.S. workforce in critical areas.